ZD271/ZD271/README.md

 - 👋 Hi, I’m @ZD271
-- 👀 I’m interested in studying computer science and learning more about the field.
+- 👀 I’m interested in researching in computer science, notably privacy engineering and regulatory compliance.
-- 🌱 I’m currently learning introductory python and foundational theory.
+- 🌱 I’m currently learning advanced data structures, discrete structures, and computer architecture.
+I am proficient in Python, Java, and C.
 - 💞️ I’m looking to collaborate on any and all research projects.
 - 📫 How to reach me ...